StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week3.md

 - On the next page i set App client name and user pool name, then i left everything else as default.
 - My user pool was successfully created.
+---

+## Install AWS Amplify
+# - I went to look for the frontend code for cognito.
+- I went to my frontend directory, then i ran `npm i aws-amplify --save` to install amplify on my terminal.
+The **--save** adds it to the package.json file.
+- I checked my package.json file to be sure it was added to the package.